 David Floyd FRSA – Chair

 David is Managing Director of Social Spider CIC.
 He supports, researches and writes about social enterprise and social innovation, specialising in social enterprise development and social investment.
 Social Spider is also known for its extensive work around mental health issues.

 Simon La Roche

-Simon brings 7 years experience as a communications professional and civil servant with a strong interest in social policy, especially around community development, the arts, and the environment.
+Simon brings 10 years experience as a communications professional and civil servant with a strong interest in social policy, especially around community development, the arts, and the environment.